forestgrape/coronavirus/coronavirus.md

 ## Introduction to Viruses

+> ###### Virus
-> <span id='virus'> A *virus* is a form of life, that can't produce all necessary enzymes for its replication. </span>
+> A *virus* is a form of life, that can't produce all necessary enzymes for its replication.

 Viruses integrate enzymes produced by other forms of life into their metabolism.
 Since all life forms which are enzymatically independent life forms on today's earth are [cell based](#cell-forming-life) and the metabolisms is inside the cell, viruses need to be within cells to have a metabolism running.

 > ###### Infected Cell
-> <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism. </span>
+> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.

 These can mean that the virus is replicating inside the cell.
 A cell is also called infected if only some viral genes are translated and the resulting enzymes are active and thus influence the cells metabolism.
 To specify, cells in which replication takes place are called host cells.